 Triumph (TriumphHQ, Triumph Labs) is a San Francisco-based startup that launched in 2023 with $14.1 million in funding led by General Catalyst, with Box Group, Heroic Ventures, and others participating.
 Reported total funding has since gro…

 Triumph (TriumphHQ, Triumph Labs) is a San Francisco-based startup that launched in 2023 with $14.1 million in funding led by General Catalyst, with Box Group, Heroic Ventures, and others participating.
 Reported total funding has since grown to roughly $26 million.
-Unlike Skillz or AviaGames, Triumph’s primary product is a drop-in SDK that lets indie iPhone game developers add real-money skill tournaments to existing games.
+Unlike Skillz or AviaGames, Triumph’s primary product is a drop-in SDK that lets indie iPhone game developers add paid-entry skill tournaments to existing games.
 The consumer-facing Triumph Arcade app showcases titles powered by that SDK.

 Developers integrate Triumph’s SDK to handle player matchmaking, payments, compliance, arbitration, and payouts.
 Players install individual games or browse Triumph Arcade, deposit once, and compete in identical-seed head-to-head or bracketed tournaments.
 Triumph has publicly claimed that integrating the SDK increases playtime ~3.6x per month and drives ~$54 average monthly revenue per paying player.